September 8, 2015

 Expert advice to quell a kicking horse’s bad habits.

 America’s Horse Daily received the following question concerning a horse that kicks her owner.
-AQHA Professional Horsewoman and friend of Daily Julie Goodnight offers some advice that many riders will find useful.
+AQHA Professional Horsewoman and Certified Horsemanship Association Master Instructor Julie Goodnight offers some advice that many riders will find useful.

 I need some help with one of my mares.
 She is trained, but she is not ridden much.
 I always longe her before riding because she is powerful.
 When I take her out to longe her in the arena, she turns as she moves out into a circle on the longe line and kicks out to the side and has hit me three times now.
 Each time is a little higher.
 I know that this has to do with not handling her enough.
 She is smart and I am always careful with her (and all horses).
 She doesn’t do this to the stable hand that lets her out and longes her.
 I am pretty experienced, but this has me baffled as to how to handle this without getting too rough with her.

 You have to expect that horses will kick out when they are on the longe line, working a circle on a lead line or even working at liberty in the round pen.
 The whole purpose of the kick is for defense when the horse is being attacked from behind, either from a predator or from a more dominant horse.
 When we work the horse on the circle, we are basically attacking the horse from behind, therefore you must expect that the horse will kick out.